Tone of voice: How to become one of the faces

-In that pivotal moment – where identity starts to fray – Jimmy pushes a trendsetting Vespa GS off a Beachy Head clifftop.
+In that pivotal moment where identity starts to fray, Jimmy pushes a trendsetting Vespa GS off Beachy Head.

-“But Tom, what’s this got to do with tone of voice?”
-I hear you ask.
+“But Tom, what’s this got to do with tone of voice?”, you ask.

-Well, just as Ace Face loses his audience through an inconsistent identity, we, too, can lose our audience if we don’t stay true to a consistent tone of voice.
+Well, just as Ace Face loses his audience through an inconsistent identity, we, too, can lose our readers if we don’t stay true to a consistent tone of voice.

 So, if you are thinking about writing your own copy, don’t be tempted by the fruits of a thesaurus.
 Stick to being authentic, whatever that looks like for you and your business.

 So, you’re gonna be one of the faces?

 Fashioning a dark brown, three-buttoned suit with side vents and 16″ bottoms might not be everyone’s cup of tea.
 And that’s fine – mods don’t dress to impress everyone.
 They dress to the style of their clique.
 To be somebody.
 To be one of the faces.